BIOGRAPHY

 ARTIST STATEMENT

-I share my choreographic practices in my workshop LIMINAL BODIES: Internal Practices for Unwinding Empire.
-This workshop draws from a variety of artistic and healing practices (including authentic movement, Butoh, Qi Gong, Skinner Releasing Technique) and shapes these movement practices with radical, anti-colonial, feminist political education, prompting a complicated question: How can we encounter settler colonialism as well as histories of resistance to empire through our bodies — bones, organs, fluids, and flesh?
+As a teaching artist, I share my artistic practices in dance workshops and courses on time-based practices using decolonial, feminist, and disability justice approaches to making.
+LIMINAL BODIES: Internal Practices for Unwinding Empire is a workshop drawing from a variety of artistic and healing practices (including authentic movement, Butoh, Qi Gong, Skinner Releasing Technique) and shapes these movement practices with radical, anti-colonial, feminist political education, prompting a complicated question: How can we encounter settler colonialism as well as histories of resistance to empire through our bodies — bones, organs, fluids, and flesh?

 on November 30 • by